TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Connect To PC/README.md

 ## Connecting To Computer
-When you connect a *development board* (or an *external programmer*) to the USB port of your computer, the *USB-to-Serial* chip should *immediately be recognized* as a newly discovered *Plug&PLay USB device*, and the typical sound should play:
+When you connect a *development board* (or an *external programmer*) to the USB port of your computer, the *USB-to-Serial* chip should be *immediately recognized* as a newly discovered *Plug&PLay USB device*.
+The typical sound for a newly discovered USB device should play on your computer when you plug it in.

-1. You plug in a *USB cable* into the development board.
+1. Plug in a *USB cable* into the development board.
 2. Once you plug in the other end of the *USB cable* into any *USB port* on your computer, the computer immediately plays the sound *New USB Device Discovered*.
 3. In Device Manager (on *Windows*), a new *COM Port* appears.

 <img src="images/devmgr.png" width="100%" height="100%" />

-You now see the purpose of the *USB-to-Serial* chip: it provides a new *serial port* that can be used by your computer software like any other built-in serial port.
+The *USB-to-Serial* chip provides a new *serial port* that can be used by your computer software like any other built-in serial port.